 When it's time to say goodbye to Porto, why not finish with a bang?
 There are plenty of options for an unforgettable night out in one of Europe's most vibrant cities.

-Book tickets for Teatro Rivoli and take in a show from Portugal’s oldest theatre company for something truly unique.
-Or head out into the bustling bar scene in Baixa-Chiado and try some great craft beers or sample local delicacies such as bacalhau or Pastéis de Nata (custard tarts) at one of the many restaurants.
+Head out into the bustling bar scene in Baixa-Chiado and try some great craft beers or sample local delicacies such as bacalhau or Pastéis de Nata (custard tarts) at one of the many restaurants.

-If you’re looking to pick up a few souvenirs, why not visit one of the city’s many markets or shops selling artisanal products such as pottery, jewellery and food items?
+If you're looking to pick up a few souvenirs, why not visit one of the city's many markets or shops selling artisanal products such as pottery, jewellery, and food items?